Bhuvi128/Hospitality-Revenue-Optimization-Analysis/README.md

 ### Interactive dashboard

-Created an Interactive dashboard using Tableau for Stakeholders to monitor their hotel's performance periodically.
+Designed and developed an interactive Tableau dashboard to enable stakeholders to monitor hotel performance trends and metrics over time.

 ### Results/Findings